Scoping a Water Sustainability Plan

 laying the foundation for a whole of watershed approach to water management for the benefit of all members of the wider community.

-Cowichan Tribes and the provincial government are collaborating on this effort in a government-to-government relationship.
+Cowichan Tribes and the provincial government collaborated on this effort in a government-to-government relationship.
 Each partner is an equal authority with distinct legal traditions and responsibilities.
 Government-to-government partnerships like this one are an important part of BC’s commitments to reconciliation and the United Nations Declaration on the Rights of Indigenous Peoples.

 In February 2020, Doug Donaldson, Minister of Forests, Lands, Natural Resource Operations and Rural Development, met with Chief William Seymour of Cowichan Tribes in Duncan on Feb.
 7, 2020, to sign an interim letter of agreement to initiate this project. - see Provincial News Release.